 We associate the qualities of well-being and want to have them in various areas of our life.
 We are attracted to them and repelled by qualities that negate them.
 They have corresponding patterns in all aspects of our humanity.
 Our physiology, biochemistry, psychology and behavior move us towards them and away from their opposites.
 Happiness, for example, is experienced as mental happiness, physical pleasure, social fun and environmental pleasantness.
 All our human faculties naturally move us towards them.
 Respectively, our mind-body systems operate instinctively to prevent and eliminate pain.
-Our life-force energy moves us towards joy and away from pain.
+Our life-force energy moves us towards happiness and away from pain.

 The physical energy in our muscles to take actions that move us towards well-being is apparent.
 The energy in the chemicals that are carried by our blood flow to move the muscles is less apparent but physically measurable.
 Similarly - our digestive system that process food to create this chemicals, our respiratory system that supplies oxygen, and our nervous system.
 The energy in the neurotransmitters in the brain send signals to operate our body to improve our well-being.

 There are aspects of our humanity where life-force energy does not appear as physical or biochemical.
 Some of them have related processes with measurable or consistent observable patterns.
 Our thoughts are considered as abstract, but they have corresponding biochemical activities in the brain.
 More subtle levels of passion are not yet explained by physical sciences, but they can be experienced and explained by psychological, behavioral or spiritual theories.
-Their relationships may be vague, and they can be mysterious, surprising and even seem to contradict each other.
-Brain research is considered by many scientists as our current frontier.

 Our passion can be identified also outside of our own body, for example in our relationships with other people.
 Our mental and emotional activities are greatly influenced by others.
 These social aspects of passion are our social energy.